 Although not all civil engineering jobs are considered “green,” several aspects of the job can be.
 Civil engineers can design buildings, roads, water systems, and other facilities to help prevent and mitigate environmental degradation and create sustainable communities that support social and economic needs.

 Karen Odenthal, a transportation engineer with Marion County Public Works, says “we try to reduce congestion, so there are reduced greenhouse gases.”
 Karen also works to design transportation projects promoting alternative means of transportation, such as bicycling, and projects incorporating environmentally friendly drainage systems.

 Though aspects of the job have likely always been “green,” more attention has been given to environmental issues in recent years.
 The American Society of Civil Engineers has identified sustainability as a key issue in which “it is incumbent on civil engineers to lead the next shift in sustainable planning, design and construction.”

 Education, Skills, and Training

 A typical career for a civil engineer is anything but typical, thus they possess a variety of skills.
+The Occupational Information Network (O*NET) identifies more knowledge, skills, and abilities needed for success in this occupation.
 Civil engineers must be problem solvers.
 They must have the ability to use mathematic and scientific principles to identify and resolve an engineering issue or infrastructure need.
 They must be organized and detail oriented to create and follow blueprints, maps, design specifications, and regulations.

 Though certain skills and methods of the occupation have not changed over the years, new technologies have changed the way civil engineers perform their duties.
 Thomas Miller, Associate Professor at the School of Civil and Construction Engineering at Oregon State University, states that computer programs are now used to create three-dimensional models showing how parts of a design are integrated.
 Engineers also utilize the latest structural analysis and design software as well as modern equipment for surveying.